prabhsingh14/EDUCATE/README.md

 ## Features
 - **User Authentication & Authorization:**
   - Secure user sign-up, login, and session management using JWT.
-  - OTP verification and password recovery functionalities.
+  - OTP verification and reset password functionalities.

 - **Course Management:**
+  - Admin can create, and manage categories.
   - Instructors can create, update, delete, and manage courses.
   - Students can browse, enroll in, and rate courses.